ria-ee/X-Road-opmonitor/ansible/README.md

 This ansible playbook configures:
  - A primary (1) - secondary (n) Mongodb cluster.
  - The collector module with a cron job active for every 3 hours (`roles/collector/defaults/main.yml`)
+ - The corrector module
+ - The analyzer module

 The playbook has been tested in GCE using Ubuntu 18.04.
 Other environments might require modifications to the playbook.